Assessing a Child's Development & Referring to a Regional Center

 Developmental Screening and Medical Examinations

-A CSW is to conduct a brief developmental screening of the child using the list below and as outlined in the Procedure Section of this policy even if the child does not have an open DCFS case.
+During all face-to-face contacts, a Children’s Social Worker (CSW) is to conduct a brief developmental screening of the child as outlined in the Procedure Section of this policy even if the child does not have an open DCFS case.
 A CSW is not responsible for diagnosing developmental disorders or creating treatment plans to address developmental problems.
 After the initial screening, it is the CSW’s responsibility to refer the child to the appropriate RC or other agency, such as education or mental health.

 Referrals to Regional Centers

-A CSW is responsible for making all referrals to a Regional Center and other agencies and for following-up with caregivers to monitor the results of any developmental assessments conducted by any agencies.
+If during the developmental screening, a CSW notes concerns about a child’s development, that CSW is responsible for initiating a referral to a RC and for following-up with caregivers to monitor the results of any developmental assessments conducted by any agencies.
+Even though the Emergency Response (ER) CSW may not be able to follow up on establishing services or the investigation may be closed, RC will be able to carry out and complete their assessment and establish services for the child as needed.
 A referral to a Regional Center must be done within 7 days of a suspected or identified developmental concern in a child.

-If a CSW and SCSW determine that an Emergency Response (ER) referral should not be promoted to a case and that no further DCFS services are necessary, but that the child may not have met the appropriate developmental milestones, the CSW must collaborate with the family as to the most appropriate plan for the child.
-This may include providing the family with resources for assessments and services before the referral is closed.
-The CSW must review the screening results with the PHN prior to the referral closure.
+If a CSW and Supervising Children’s Social Worker (SCSW) determine that a referral should not be promoted to a case and that no further DCFS services are necessary, but that the child may not have met the appropriate developmental milestones, the CSW must collaborate with the family as to the most appropriate plan for the child.
+This may include providing the family with resources for assessments and linking the family to services before the referral is closed.
+The CSW must review the screening results with the Public Health Nurse (PHN) prior to the referral closure.

 Federal and State law emphasizes enhanced linkages between child protective services, public health, mental health, and developmental disabilities agencies.
 Child protective services and/or Early Intervention services are also required to refer children, aged 0-36 months, who are involved with a substantiated case of child abuse or neglect.

-DCFS Regional Center Unit staff are available during regular business hours to respond to questions and needs for all DCFS staff, Regional Centers, Attorneys, Community Agencies and Advocates via email: Regionalcentersupport@dcfs.lacounty.gov
+The DCFS Regional Center Support Unit is available during regular business hours to respond to questions and needs for all DCFS staff, Regional Centers, Attorneys, Community Agencies and Advocates via email: Regionalcentersupport@dcfs.lacounty.gov

-• All NMDs who are not under a Department 95 Conservatorship must consent to their own RC referral and services.
+Nonminor Dependents (NMD) hold their own educational rights, unless a NMD has a conservator or an alternative court appointed adult.
+All NMDs who are not under a Lanterman-Petris-Short (LPS) Conservatorship must consent to their own RC referral and services.

-For more information on the ERH and the DSDM, see Appointment of an Education Representative, Educational Surrogate Parent, or Developmental Services Decision Maker.
-Consent must be obtained as early as possible to facilitate services for a child.
-However, consent is not required to be obtained prior to referring the child to RC.
+For more information on the ERH and the DSDM, see Appointment of an Education Representative, Educational Surrogate Parent, or Developmental Services Decision MakerAn alternative ERH and DSDM must be appointed, and appropriate consents for assessment and services must be obtained as early as possible to facilitate timely services for a child.

 PROCEDURE